What is warshipping?

 Prevent employees from delivering packages to the office

-By creating a policy which prevents personal packages being delivered to the office, any unexpected items will be immediately apparent.
+By creating a policy that prevents personal packages from being delivered to the office, any unexpected items will be immediately apparent.
 If preventing personal deliveries is impractical, scanning the contents of a package to identify hidden electronics can be used instead.

 Monitor for rogue Wi-Fi devices

 Constantly monitoring your company network for new and suspicious devices allows you to identify rogue access points.
 But technical defences alone are unlikely to remove this risk completely.

 Educating employees about the dangers of connecting to lookalike Wi-Fi networks can go a long way in helping them understand what part they play in defending against warshipping.

 In a company where it’s both infeasible to prevent employees from having packages delivered and to scan for metal or electronic devices in a package (i.e. where hardware is regularly delivered), another method of prevention is isolating the mailroom from the wider network.

 You should already be using multi-factor authentication since it’s a staple of security and something you’d need if you were to operate to a decent IT security framework such as ISO 27001.

 Having a second factor means that even if the attacker manages to acquire the password to gain login details, without the second factor, they will still be locked out.